17 Live Music Venues in Calgary

 Photograph by Jared Sych

-If you’re not the kind of person who’s going to see Kelly Clarkson at the Saddledome, that doesn’t mean your live music options are up.
+If you’re not the kind of person who’s going to see the latest chart topper at the Saddledome, that doesn’t mean your live music options are up.
 Au contraire — there are numerous live music venues in Calgary that go beyond the iconic Stampede Park venue, the casinos and the Jubilee.

 (This round-up doesn’t include restaurants and cafes with live music.
 And, there are plenty of those in Calgary.)

 This multi-venue performing space has six theatres although most live music performances are in the Jack Singer Concert Hall, which is the largest theatre and sits 1,800.
-The venue has three music series each year: BD&P World Music, TD Jazz and PCL Blues.
+That's the main performance space for the Calgary Philharmonic Orchestra and hosts plenty of local and touring musicians.
+Arts Commons also hosts music series including BD&P World Music, TD Jazz and PCL Blues.
 Whatever your taste in music, Arts Commons hosts live concerts throughout the year.

 205 8 Ave.
 S.E., 403-294-9494, artscommons.ca